shrinivas96/rtab_slam/src/git_ext/README.md

 4. https://github.com/ros-planning/navigation was here to see how costmap is. there was some forum where someone said go indie costman.cpp and you will find the answer to something that i forget.

+5. https://github.com/kctess5/range_libc contains apparently an optimised version of finding an unoccupied pixel along a line.
+Read their README and try to figure out how to use this library.